 Third Optional Protocol of 2011: Individual complaints mechanism

 On 19 December 2011, the UN General Assembly adopted the Third Optional Protocol to the UN Convention on the Rights of the Child establishing a complaints procedure for violations of children’s rights.
-It allows bringing complaints before the Committee on the Rights of the Child (CRC) regarding the violation of individual rights of the convention or the two Optional Protocols agreed on in 2000, with reference to the sale of children, child prostitution as well as related to the involvement of children in armed conflicts.
+It allows bringing complaints before the Committee on the Rights of the Child (CRC) regarding the violation of individual rights of the Convention or the two Optional Protocols agreed on in 2000, with reference to the sale of children, child prostitution as well as related to the involvement of children in armed conflicts.
 The protocol was published for signature and ratification on 28 February 2012.
 It entered into force on 14 April 2014 after the tenth ratification by a State (Costa Rica).
-34 states have ratified the Protocol, 50 have signed it (as at 2 May 2017; current count).
+44 states have ratified the Protocol, 51 have signed it (as of 16 May 2019; current count).